Stéphane Courbit

 Stéphane Courbit (born 28 April 1965) is a French businessman in the sector of media and television.

-In 2018, his net worth was estimated to be €800 million.
-He was listed as the 114th-richest man in France.
+In 2022, his net worth was estimated to be €2,200 million euros.
+He was listed as the 56th-richest man in France.

 Biography

 Beginnings

 Stéphane Courbit graduated from the ISG Business School of Paris and the University Institutes of Technology of Valence.

 In 1990, he took part in the talk show, Ciel, mon mardi !.
 At the end of the show, he met the host, Christophe Dechavanne, and made him a show proposal.
 Christophe Dechavanne hired him as an intern at its production company Coyote where Stéphane Courbit became the producer of shows such as Combien ça coûte ?, Coucou c'est nous ! and La Première Fois.

 Audiovisual production

 In September 1993, he made a brief appearance on TF1 to work on the show TV Vision produced by Charles Villeneuve.

 In the spring of 1994, he collaborated with the French TV presenter Arthur with whom he created the company CASE productions (Courbit Arthur Stéphane Essebag), which would become ASP (Arthur Stéphane Productions).

 In 1998 and 2001, Endemol purchased ASP in two sessions and Stéphane Courbit became the president of Endemol France.
 In April 2001, Endemol France produced Loft Story, a reality television show aired by M6.